-During Nicodemus’ acknowledgment of the nature of His miracles, Jesus goes right to the heart of the matter telling him in order to see the “kingdom of God” he must “be born again” (v.3).
+During Nicodemus’ acknowledgment of the nature of His miracles, Jesus goes right to the heart of the matter, telling him to see the “kingdom of God,” he must “be born again” (v.3).

 Nicodemus’ response reveals his total ignorance regarding the necessity of a second birth: Jesus’ startling revelation contradicted everything Nicodemus thought he knew; all his theological knowledge and wisdom were of no avail.
-Even after the Lord provided an explanation (vs.5-8), this highly educated religious leader could only answer, “How can these things be?” (v.9).
+Even after the Lord explained (vs.5-8), this highly educated religious leader could only answer, “How can these things be?” (v.9).

-Nicodemus’ words tell a story…a story of how religious tradition, doctrines of men (Matt.15:6-9) and ritual gradually replaced the Scriptures, forming cataracts, rendering Israel’s leaders, and all who followed them, spiritually blind; “And in them is fulfilled the prophecy of Esaias, which saith, By hearing ye shall hear, and shall not understand; and seeing ye shall see, and shall not perceive” (Matt.13:14).
+Nicodemus’ words tell a story.
+A narrative of how religious tradition, doctrines of men (Matt.15:6-9), and ritual gradually replaced the Scriptures.
+Forming cataracts, rendering Israel’s leaders, and all who followed them, spiritually blind; “And in them is fulfilled the prophecy of Esaias, which saith, By hearing ye shall hear, and shall not understand; and seeing ye shall see, and shall not perceive” (Matt.13:14).

 The Paradoxical Nature of Spiritual Truth

-It has been wisely stated: “The heart of every problem is a problem in the heart”; and so it was with Israel’s leaders.
-Their failure to understand, even though they saw and heard, was due to the fact that religious tradition and ritual had desensitized their hearts toward God, rendering them blind to the paradoxical nature of spiritual realities.
+It has been wisely stated: “The heart of every problem is a problem in the heart,” and so it was with Israel’s leaders.
+Even though they saw and heard, their failure to understand was because religious tradition and ritual had desensitized their hearts toward God.
+As a result, their hearts were blind to the paradoxical nature of spiritual realities.

 “He came unto his own, and his own received him not.”
 (John 1:11).

-The power of paradox is that it confounds human intellect, at the same time unveiling key truths absolutely essential to “spiritual understanding” (Col.1:9), revealing the wisdom and power of God.
+The power of paradox is that it confounds human intellect while unveiling fundamental truths essential to “spiritual understanding” (Col.1:9), revealing the wisdom and power of God.

-The key difference between intellectual comprehension and spiritual understanding is that the latter, due to paradox, requires FAITH: That steadfast trust in God which endures beyond logic or reason. “…the substance of things hoped for, the evidence of things not seen.”
+The critical difference between intellectual comprehension and spiritual understanding is that the latter, due to paradox, requires FAITH: That steadfast trust in God that endures beyond logic or reason. “…the substance of things hoped for, the evidence of things not seen.”
 (Heb.11:1)

 “But God hath revealed them unto us by his Spirit: for the Spirit searcheth all things, yea, the DEEP THINGS OF GOD.”
 (1 Cor.2:10) [Emphasis mine].

-Paradox is a two-edged sword; first, a laser-like scalpel to remove cataracts, opening the eyes, bringing into focus hid spiritual realities, secondly a sword to “…destroy the wisdom of the wise …bring to nothing the understanding of the prudent.”
+A paradox is a two-edged sword; first, a laser-like scalpel to remove cataracts, opening the eyes, bringing into focus hid spiritual realities; secondly, a sword to “…destroy the wisdom of the wise …bring to nothing the understanding of the prudent.”
 (1 Cor.1:19).

 “That your faith should not stand in the wisdom of men, but in the POWER OF GOD.”
 (1 Cor.2:5) [Emphasis mine].